 A checkbox that supports a partially-checked (

-Qt.PartiallyChecked) state is commonly referred to as 'tri-state', that is being neither on nor off.
-A checkbox in this state is commonly shown as a greyed out checkbox, and is commonly used in hierarchical checkbox arrangements where sub-items are linked to parent checkboxes.
+Qt.PartiallyChecked) state is commonly referred to as 'tri-state', which is being neither on nor off.
+A checkbox in this state is commonly shown as a greyed-out checkbox, and is commonly used in hierarchical checkbox arrangements where sub-items are linked to parent checkboxes.

 If you set the value to